What to pay attention to when buying a billiard table

 Too good to be true!

-There are some companies that offer new full size (12 foot) snooker tables for 3500 euros or less.
+There are some companies that offer new full-size (12-foot) snooker tables for 4000 euros or less, or promise a professional installation on any floor for under 300 euros.
 Stay away from these!
-These tables are of very poor quality and in many cases, they cannot be adjusted.
-The companies themselves also completely withdraw when asked for after-service or warranty.
+These tables are of very poor quality and, in many cases, cannot be properly adjusted due to missing parts.
+The companies themselves often completely withdraw when asked for after-service or warranty.

 Professional Installation of Your Webshop Purchase